Cristy94/markdown-blog/README.md

 # Markdown Blog
 Static PHP blog that renders markdown posts.
 No installation or database needed.

-To create a new post just write a new `.md` file.
+To create a post just write a new `.md` file.
 Everything else just works.

 ## Why?
 You already have a site and want to integrate a blog within it.